tobigrosskopf/pyapi/readme.md

 2. Navigate to the project directory: `cd PyAPI`
 3. Run `docker-compose up` to start the app

+## Usage
+Interactive documentation available at [localhost:8000/docs](http://localhost:8000/docs)\
+Use the `exceute` POST endpoint to exceute arbitrary python code from a string.
+Output images will b e placed in the specified `folder`

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:
 1. Fork the repository.